cockroachdb/docs/v21.1/show-statements.md

 These details let you monitor the progress of active queries and, if necessary, identify those that may need to be [cancelled](cancel-query.html) to prevent unwanted resource consumption.

 {{site.data.alerts.callout_info}}
-Schema changes and [`BACKUP`](backup.html)/[`RESTORE`](restore.html) statements are not executed as queries internally and so are not listed by `SHOW QUERIES`.
+Schema changes and [`BACKUP`](backup.html)/[`RESTORE`](restore.html) statements are not executed as queries internally and so are not listed by `SHOW STATEMENTS`.
 To monitor such statements, use [`SHOW JOBS`](show-jobs.html) instead.
 {{site.data.alerts.end}}

+## Aliases

+In CockroachDB, the following are aliases for `SHOW STATEMENTS`:

+- `SHOW QUERIES`

 ## Required privileges

 All users can see their own currently active queries.
 All users belonging to the `admin` role can view see all users' currently active queries.
 To view other non-admin users' queries, the non-admin user must have the [`VIEWACTIVITY`](create-user.html#create-a-user-that-can-see-and-cancel-non-admin-queries-and-sessions) parameter set.

 ## Synopsis

 <div>
-  {% include {{ page.version.version }}/sql/generated/diagrams/show_queries.html %}
+  {% include {{ page.version.version }}/sql/generated/diagrams/show_statements.html %}
 </div>

-- To list the active queries across all nodes of the cluster, use `SHOW QUERIES` or `SHOW CLUSTER QUERIES`.
+- To list the active queries across all nodes of the cluster, use `SHOW STATEMENTS` or `SHOW CLUSTER STATEMENTS`.
-- To list the active queries just on the local node, use `SHOW LOCAL QUERIES`.
+- To list the active queries just on the local node, use `SHOW LOCAL STATEMENTS`.

 ## Response